 The best brand gained an impressive customer score of 73%, achieving good ratings all round.
 Parents were particularly satisfied with its nappies’ absorbency, which was rated good or excellent by three quarters of those surveyed.

 Some brands failed to impress, with the worst receiving an overall customer score of just 56%.
 Our survey results can help guide you to the best reusable nappy brands.
 For each nappy brand we’ll tell you how parents rate each of the following:

 We also calculate a customer score for each brand, which is based on parents' overall satisfaction with the nappies and how likely they are to recommend them.
 You can see a preview of the best and worst customer scores below:

 Using the table

-Star ratings and customer score are based on an online survey of 1,448 UK parents in March 2013, who were asked to rate the reusable nappy brands they use currently and have used in the last year.
-Customer score is calculated using a combination of overall satisfaction and how likely members are to recommend the provider to a friend.
+Results are based on an online survey of 307 UK parents in July 2020, who were asked to rate the reusable nappy brands they use currently and the brands they've used in the last year.
+Scores represent the percentage of people that gave a 'good' or 'excellent' rating.
+Customer score is calculated using a combination of overall satisfaction and how likely people are to recommend the brand to a friend.